garybgenett/garybgenett.net/resume/resume.questions.md

   * What do you like most about working here?
   * What is one thing you wish was different, and what would you like to see done about it?
   * How do you describe the environement here?
-  * WHat type of person is going to be most successful at this company?
+  * What type of person is going to be most successful at this company?
 In this role?
   * How does the comapny encourage employees to lead healthy, balanced lives?
   * When was your last vacation, and where did you go?
 Were you able to unplug completely?
   * What are the collaboration tools that the company uses?
 Calendar?
 Email?
 IM?
 Remote access?